michaelkedey/aws_cloudfront_beanstalk_lambda_s3_config/README.md

 ### Elastic Beanstalk Environment

-- The Elastic Beanstalk environment is deployed in an existing VPC and subnets.
+- The Elastic Beanstalk environment is deployed in an existing VPC and private subnets.
-- Configuration details can be found in the `elastic_beanstalk.tf` file.
+- Configuration details can be found in the `prod_env.tf` file under `src/infrastracture/beanstalk/prod/`

 ### Lambda Function

-- The Lambda function automatically deploys applications to Elastic Beanstalk from an S3 bucket.
+- The Lambda function has an s3 even trigger which runs on s3 object creation,  automatically deploying application updates to Elastic Beanstalk from the S3 bucket.
+Lambda is configured
 - Configuration details can be found in the `lambda_function.tf` file.

 ### Route 53